-Yes, I am well aware that you are not required to select neutral and lift off the gas first, but this is the safest way to engage 4H from 2H if you intend on keeping the 4 wheel drive for a long time.
+Yes, I am well aware that you are not required to select neutral and lift off the gas first, but this is the safest way to engage 4H from 2H if you intend on keeping the 4-wheel drive for a long time.

-Safety is improved with a 4 wheel drive on low traction surfaces and you have the added capability to explore unchartered terrain with confidence.
-Driving on the roadway with 4H engaged is done at own risk since the driver needs to determine if the surface is slippery enough to truly warrant 4WD mode on a high traction surface such as a tarmac road or a dry pavement.
+Safety is improved with a 4WD on low traction surfaces and you have the added capability to explore unchartered terrain with confidence.
+Driving on the roadway with 4H engaged is done at its own risk since the driver needs to determine if the surface is slippery enough to truly warrant 4WD mode on a high traction surface such as a tarmac road or a dry pavement.

 If you have 4A, use that instead, I would rather err on the side of caution and adjust my driving style, decrease my speed, and increase my following distance instead.